Duncan James: 2011–present: Return with Blue

 The band represented the UK at the 2011 Eurovision Song Contest in Düsseldorf with the song "I Can" coming in 11th place with 100 points.
 Blue released their fourth studio album, Roulette on 25 January 2013 with "Hurt Lovers" as the lead single.
 On 21 February 2013, it was confirmed that the group would be joining The Big Reunion, a TV series in which six groups from the past, including Liberty X, Atomic Kitten and 5ive, reform for a one-off gig.
 Beginning in May 2013, the group were to tour Great Britain and Ireland with the other groups in The Big Reunion concert series.
 On 27 March 2013 the group announced they would embark on their first headlining tour later on in the year, their first tour in nearly ten years.
 On Sunday 29 May 2022 James performed at Durham Pride 2022 as the headline act.
+In September 2023, James released the duet "That's What Friends Are For" with Denise van Outen.
+The single, in aid of Macmillan Cancer Support, was recorded in tribute to their friend, singer Sarah Harding, who died from breast cancer in 2021.

 Personal life

-According to an interview he gave to Gabby Logan on BBC Radio 5 Live on 28 July 2007, he is a great-grandson of Herbert Chapman, who managed the Arsenal football team during the inter-war years.

-He defined himself as bisexual in an interview with the News of the World on 12 July 2009.
-James came out privately as gay to fellow band member Simon Webbe in 2012.
-In an interview in 2014, James specified that he still has sex with women but identifies as a gay man, clarifying: "Regardless of whether I sleep with women or not, I'm still sleeping with men so I'm gay.
-So I'm still attracted to women, I could still easily sleep with a woman".
-In July 2017, as he appeared in public for the first time with his new boyfriend at that time, James said that coming out was the "best thing he ever did" after years of "living a lie".
-In May 2019, in response to a question about what being gay meant to him now, James stated, "It shouldn't really mean anything to people these days.
-You are who you are.
-We should lose the labelling, really.
-Being who you are is good enough, and whatever you are, people should be fine with that.
-Let's just all get along and let's all be happy."
-In July 2019, James publicly released pictures of him with his current boyfriend, Rodrigo Reis, adding that he is "proud to be gay".
-In October 2019, James featured in two episodes of First Dates Hotel in which he had his first public date while openly gay, with 38-year-old Portuguese native, João.

-James has a daughter, Tianie Finn, who was born in February 2005, with former girlfriend Claire Grainger whom he dated from 2002 to 2005.
-From 2008 to 2009, James dated Tara Palmer-Tomkinson.
-In 2013, James stated that he would like to have another child with Grainger.
+From 2002 to 2005, James dated the model Claire Grainger, with whom he has a daughter born in February 2005.
+On 12 July 2009, James came out as bisexual in an interview from News of the World.
+In 2014, however, he declared that he is a gay man.
+In 2014, Lee Ryan claimed that he had a regular sexual relationship with James during the band's early years.

+Since 2019 he has been dating Brazilian photographer Rodrigo Reis.